eumel8/k8sblog/_posts/2023-10-01-promcon-berlin-2023-recap.md

 ## Open Telemetry

 One of the biggest thing in the future will be the change to Open Telemetry Standard.
-Goutham Veeramachaneni and Jesus Vasquezfrom Grafana Labs drawed attention on it and made a comparison.
+Goutham Veeramachaneni and Jesus Vasquez from Grafana Labs turned attention on it and made a comparison.

 ## Beyla